r9d7/destructuring-with-variable-declaration-assignment/README.md

 [const foo, let bar, var baz] = [1, 2, 3, 4];
 ```

 Either a `default` variable type must be declared at the beginning of the destructuring block, or each destructured element must have its own declaration.
-The following code should not run to avoid unexpected errors:
+The following code should execute to avoid unexpected errors:

 ```typescript
 // `_` -> `var`